anjtoanj/SalesforcePlaywrightTypescript/README.md

 2.  //write tests to handle blank username / pssword - TO DO LATER

 playwrightWrapper.ts 3.
 Hook to capture a screenshot if the test fails- TO DO LATER

+3. public async getLeadRowCount()
+   - This method return wrong count if the no.of rows are more eg:56 due to timing issue in counting rows - TO BE FIXED LATER